|Posted by Dave on November 2, 2016 at 7:00 PM|

 Most folks think we live in dangerous times and need to make extra special efforts to protect our children.
 Many parents won’t let their kids out of sight for even a moment for fear something bad will happen to them – not might - WILL.

 The result is that kids are more fearful of almost everything.
-We’re raising a generation of scaredycats, and psychologists report an increase in the number of children suffering from depression – some of which is pro...Read Full Post »
+We’re raising a generation of scaredycats, and psychologists report an increase in the number of children suffering from anxiety and depression – some of ...Read Full Post »